-In the intersection of capital formation and real estate, Mr. Fawell has developed a practice in (i) securing asset funding of offshore income property; (ii) advising in-bound foreign capital for U.S. investments through the Cayman Islands and other tax neutral venues; and (iii) the design and implementation of Anti-Money Laundering /OFAC & FATCA compliance procedures.
+In the intersection of capital formation and real estate, Mr. Fawell has developed a practice in (i) securing asset funding of offshore income property; (ii) advising in-bound foreign capital for U.S. investments through the Cayman Islands and other tax neutral venues; and (iii) the design and implementation of Anti-Money Laundering / OFAC & FATCA compliance procedures.

-- Jiffy Lube – Site Expansion and Asset Disposition: Managed and coordinated the Midwest expansion through acquisition of independent and corporate acquired units for a national oil change service company, as well as led in the disposition of redundant sites.
-Also managed resolution of territorial disputes in overlapping acquired franchises.
+- Jiffy Lube – Site Expansion and Asset Disposition: Managed and coordinated Midwest acquisition/expansion of independent and corporate acquired units for Jiffy Lube as well as disposition of redundant sites.
+Also, managed resolution of territorial disputes in overlapping acquired franchises.
 This was Jiffy Lubes largest and fastest expansion and made the company the leader in its category.
 Mr. Fawell reported directly to the CEO.

 - Submerged Land and Upland 30-Year Marina Lease – The Jockey Club, Miami FL: Combined state of Florida governmental submerged-land leasehold with upland private property interests as a 30-year private-capital lease.
-This was effected with a parallel resolution of hard money foreclosure action on the upland parcel.
+This was effected with a parallel resolution of hard money mortgage covenants on uplands.
 Transaction was a matter of first impression with both the Submerged Land Section of the Florida Dept. Environmental Protection and with the hard money lender.
-A negotiated resolution prevented foreclosure and paid off all claims of the hard money lender.
+This prevented foreclosure by the hard money lender for the owner.

-- Royce Renaissance – Wetland Litigation & Resolution with Dept. of Justice: Orchestrated resolution of numerous and egregious wetland violations with pending charges from the Criminal Division of the U.S. Department of Justice in two commonly owned, mixed-use office, retail and multi-family golf communities.
-The successful resolution was achieved in the payment of a significant fines and the avoidance of incarceration of the developer client.
+- Royce Renaissance – Wetland Litigation & Resolution with Dept. of Justice: Orchestrated resolution of multiple egregious wetland violations in Chicago with pending charges from the Criminal Division of the U.S. Department of Justice in two commonly owned, mixed-use office, retail and multi-family golf communities.
+The successful resolution was achieved by the payment of significant fines and the avoidance of incarceration of the developer client.
 Both projects went forward and were completed within EPA parameters and DOJ oversight.

 News, Events, & Insights